KsenijaS/krakenx/README.md

 ## State of this project:

 This project is working stable for all supported devices.
-One major contributor of this project created another more generic solution supporting loads of hardware devices, with a rich feature set, good documentation and active maintanence.
+One major contributor of this project created another more generic solution supporting loads of hardware devices, with a rich feature set, good documentation and active maintenance.
 Try it out:

 https://github.com/jonasmalacofilho/liquidctl